lwouis/alt-tab-macos/docs/Contributing.md

 To mitigate the issues listed above, we took some measures.

 We minimize reliance on XCode, InterfaceBuilder, Playground, and other GUI tools.
-You can’t cut the dependency completely though as only XCode can build macos apps.
-Currently the project has these files:
+You can’t cut the dependency completely though as only XCode can build macOS apps.
+Currently, the project has these files:

 * 1 xib (InterfaceBuilder UI file, describing the menubar items like “Edit” or “Format”)
 * `alt-tab-macos.xcodeproj` file describing AltTab itself.
 It contains some settings for the app